Straight-four engine: Usage of balance shafts

 A balance shaft system is sometimes used to reduce the vibrations created by a straight-four engine, most often in engines with larger displacements.
 The balance shaft system was invented in 1911 and consists of two shafts carrying identical eccentric weights that rotate in opposite directions at twice the crankshaft's speed.
-This system was patented by Mitsubishi Motors in the 1970s and has since been used under licence by several other companies.
+This system was patented by Mitsubishi Motors in the 1970s, introduced in the Mitsubishi Astron engine with the "Silent Shaft" name, and has since been used under licence by several other companies.

 Not all large displacement straight-four engines have used balance shafts, however.
 Examples of relatively large engines without balance shafts include the 2.4 litre Citroën DS engine, the 2.6 litre Austin-Healey 100 engine, the 3.3 L Ford Model A (1927) engine and the 2.5 L GM Iron Duke engine.
 Soviet/Russian GAZ Volga and UAZ engines with displacements of up to 2.9 litres were produced without balance shafts from the 1950s to the 1990s, however these were relatively low-revving engines which reduces the need for a balance shaft system.